 - Non-monetary (in-kind) resources, intended for use on the research project/activity being proposed, that have an associated time commitment and directly supporting the individual’s research and development effort

-The goals in identifying and eliminating overlap are to ensure that sufficient and appropriate levels of effort are committed to the project; that there is no duplication of funding for scientific aims, specific budgetary items, or an individual’s level of effort; and that only funds necessary to the conduct of the approved project are included in the award.
+The purpose of identifying and eliminating overlap is to ensure that adequate and appropriate effort is committed to the project; there is no duplication of funding for scientific aims, specific budgetary items, or an individual’s level of effort; and that only funds necessary to the conduct of the approved project are included in the award.

-Identify any scientific, budgetary, or effort overlap that would occur if the current proposal were funded.
-Then state how it would be resolved.
+Applicants must identify any scientific, budgetary, or effort overlap that would occur if the proposal is and describe how it would be resolved.

-- Budgetary overlap occurs when duplicate or equivalent budgetary items (e.g. equipment, salary) are requested in an application but are already funded by another source.
-Explain how the projects are different and do not represent overlap.
+- Budgetary overlap occurs when duplicate or equivalent costs (e.g. equipment, salary) are requested in an application but are already supported by another source.
+Clearly explain how the projects are differ and why the funding does not represent overlap.

-- Effort overlap occurs when a person’s time commitment exceeds 100 percent (i.e. 12 person months), whether or not salary support is requested in the application.
-While information on other support is only requested for Senior/key Personnel (excluding consultants), no individuals on the project may have commitments in excess of 100 percent or 12 person months.
+- Effort overlap occurs when an individual's total time commitment exceeds 100 percent (i.e. 12 person months) regardless of whether salary support is requested in the application.
+Although other support is only requested for Senior/key Personnel (excluding consultants), no individuals on the project may have commitments in excess of 100 percent or 12 person months.
 Explain how effort will be adjusted to be below 100% for the current year.

-- Scientific overlap occurs when: (1) substantially the same research is proposed in more than one application or is submitted to two or more different funding sources for review and funding consideration, or (2) a specific research objective and the research design for accomplishing that objective are the same or closely related in two or more applications or awards, regardless of the funding source.
-Explain how the projects are different and do not represent overlap.
+- Scientific overlap occurs when: (1) substantially the same research is proposed in more than one application or is submitted to two or more different funding sources, or (2) a specific research objective and design are the same or closely related in two or more applications or awards, regardless of the funding source.
+Explain how the projects are distinct and do not represent overlap.

 Resources